sixuanhan/nuggets/IMPLEMENTATION.md

 	free the mainGrid string
-	free each player_t* in the players array call hashtable_delete on the nuggetsInPile hashtable
+	free each player_t* in the players array call counters_delete on the nuggetsInPile counters
 	free the game struct itself